Patternslib/Patterns/src/pat/tooltip/documentation.md

 formatted as `<preference>[,preference]*`.
 The possible preferences are:

 - `tl`: tip placed at the leftmost corner of the top side of the tooltip
-- `tm`: tip placed at the middle of the top side tooltip
+- `tm`: tip placed at the middle of the top side of the tooltip
 - `tr`: tip placed at the rightmost corner of the top side of the tooltip
 - `rt`: tip placed at the top corner of the right side of the tooltip
-- `rm`: tip placed at the middle of the right side tooltip
+- `rm`: tip placed at the middle of the right side of the tooltip
 - `rb`: tip placed at the bottom corner of the right side of the tooltip
 - `bl`: tip placed at the leftmost corner of the bottom side of the tooltip
-- `bm`: tip placed at the middle of the bottom side tooltip
+- `bm`: tip placed at the middle of the bottom side of the tooltip
 - `br`: tip placed at the rightmost corner of the bottom side of the tooltip
 - `lt`: tip placed at the top corner of the left side of the tooltip
-- `lm`: tip placed at the middle of the left side tooltip
+- `lm`: tip placed at the middle of the left side of the tooltip
 - `lb`: tip placed at the bottom corner of the left side of the tooltip

 An example: